-5.2.2 the use of any Third Party IP it introduced to the Services, including obtaining the necessary permissions or licences for such use (including any third party fonts used) and any materials uploaded or used with the Services by Authorised Users, and
+5.2.2 the use of any Third Party IP it introduced to the Services, including obtaining the necessary permissions or licences for such use (including any third party fonts, trademarks, video or music used) and any materials uploaded or used with the Services by Authorised Users, and

 5.2.3 ensuring that all Client Content, Input Material, and Third Party IP provided by the Client complies with LearnerLab’s Acceptable Use Policy and does not infringe any third party IPRs.

 5.3 LearnerLab shall follow its standard backup procedures for the Service, which includes the back-up of Client Content.

 6. DATA PROTECTION